deepsquare-io/deepsquare-client/README.md

 # DeepSquare SDK

 This package provides a straightforward interface to the DeepSquare Grid.
-With this SDK, users can easily **submit jobs** to the Grid, **pay** with their credits, and later retrieve job information for status checks and cost tracking.
+It allows users to easily **submit jobs** to the Grid, **pay** with their credits, and retrieve job information for status checks and cost tracking.

 ## Introduction

-The essence of the DeepSquare Grid lies in its **workflows**.
-These workflows break down operations to be run on the Grid into simple steps, facilitating easy access to high-performance computing resources.
+The DeepSquare Grid operates through [workflows](https://docs.deepsquare.run/workflow/getting-started/part-1-helloworld#hello-world-workflow).
+These workflows break down operations to be run on the Grid into simple steps, providing easy access to high-performance computing resources.

-Begin your journey with our platform by following the guide below
+Start your journey with our platform by following the guide below.

-For a glimpse into the variety of jobs you can run on the DeepSquare Grid, peruse our [workflow catalog](https://github.com/deepsquare-io/workflow-catalog).
-It showcases a broad array of examples demonstrating the platform's capabilities.

-Stay informed about the latest updates and enhancements by following [this repository](https://github.com/deepsquare-io/deepsquare-client).
+Stay updated with the latest changes and enhancements by following [this repository](https://github.com/deepsquare-io/deepsquare-client).

-We can't wait to see what you'll build next!
+We are excited to see what you'll create!

 ## Set up the library

 ### Installation

-Ensure you have:
+Make sure you have:

 - Node.js installed on your system

-- Installed the [pnpm](https://pnpm.io/) package manager globally on your system.
+- The [pnpm](https://pnpm.io/) package manager globally installed on your system.

-- Install BigNumber and Units with
+Install BigNumber and Units with

 ```
 pnpm install @ethersproject/bignumber @ethersproject/units dotenv
 pnpm install @types/node --save-dev
 ```

-- Install the library
+Install the library

 ```
   pnpm install @deepsquare/deepsquare-client
 ```

-## Set up a wallet and get credits
+## Setting up a Wallet and Obtaining Credits

 ### Prerequisites

 Ensure you have:

 - A crypto wallet and your associated private key.
-You can use wallets like `MetaMask` or `Core Wallet` and/or cli like avalache-cli
+You can use wallets like `MetaMask` or `Core Wallet` and/or CLI tools like `avalanche-cli`

-- [Carrying sufficient credit](#obtaining-credits) tokens to cater to job costs and a minor amount of SQUARE tokens to handle transaction fees on the DeepSquare `Deepji network`:
+- Sufficient [credit tokens](#obtaining-credits)for job costs, and a minor amount of SQUARE tokens for transaction fees on the DeepSquare `Deepji network`:

+DeepSquare network details:

 ```yaml
 Network name: DeepSquare Testnet C-Chain